 Unconscious bias education in Malaysia

-Unconscious bias is an implicit set of often stereotyped ideas, misconceptions and assumptions you might carry about groups of people you perceive as different from yourself.
-These ideas are not purposefully adopted but rather develop subtly over time, and they can significantly impact your interactions, whether personally or professionally.
+Unconscious bias is an implicit set of often stereotyped ideas, misconceptions and assumptions people may carry about groups of people they perceive as different from themselves.
+These ideas are not purposefully adopted but rather develop subtly over time, and they can significantly impact a person's interactions, whether personally or professionally.

 Unconscious bias can profoundly affect both personal and work conditions.
 In the workplace, unchecked bias can undermine essential aspects of a company, negatively impacting employee performance, retention, and recruitment.
 It can be a silent barrier to creating truly inclusive and thriving work environments.